nymtech/nym/documentation/dev-portal/src/nymvpn/testing.md

 > Any syntax in `<>` brackets is a user's/version unique variable.
 Exchange with a corresponding name without the `<>` brackets.

-1. Create a directory called `nym-vpn-tests` and copy your `nym-vpn-cli` binary and [`sandbox.env`](https://raw.githubusercontent.com/nymtech/nym/develop/envs/sandbox.env) to that directory
+1. Create a directory called `nym-vpn-tests` and copy your `nym-vpn-cli` binary ([download here](https://github.com/nymtech/nym/releases/tag/nym-vpn-alpha-0.0.2)) and [`sandbox.env`](https://raw.githubusercontent.com/nymtech/nym/develop/envs/sandbox.env) to that directory
 2. Copy the [block below](#testssh) and save it as `tests.sh` to the same folder
 3. Open terminal in the same directory
 4. Turn off any existing VPN's (including the NymVPN instances), reconnect your wifi and make the script executable by running
 ```sh
 chmod u+x ./tests.sh
 ```
-5. Run the tests:
+5. Run the `tests.sh` script:
 ```sh
 sudo ./tests.sh
 ````
-6. In case of errors, see the [troubleshooting section](troubleshooting.md#missing-jq-error) below
+6. In case of errors, see the [troubleshooting section](troubleshooting.md#missing-jq-error)
 7. The script will print a JSON view of existing Gateways and prompt you to:
     - *Make sure to use two different Gateways for entry and exit!*
     - `enter a gateway ID:` paste one of the values labeled with a key `"identityKey"` printed above (without `" "`)